-Docket: All documents in the electronic docket are listed in the www.regulations.gov index.
-Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the State submittal are available at the Department of Public Health, Air Management Services, 321 University Avenue, Philadelphia, Pennsylvania 19104.Start Further Info
+EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2019-0082.
+All documents in the docket are listed on the https://www.regulations.gov website.
+Although listed in the index, some information is not publicly available, e.g., confidential business information (CBI) or other information whose disclosure is restricted by statute.
+Certain other material, such as copyrighted material, is not placed on the internet and will be publicly available only in hard copy form.
+Publicly available docket materials are available through https://www.regulations.gov, o r please contact the person identified in the For Further Information Contact section for additional availability information.

 FOR FURTHER INFORMATION CONTACT:

 Elizabeth Gaige, Air Quality Analysis Branch (3AD40), Air & Radiation Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
 The telephone number is (215) 814-5676.
 Ms. Gaige can also be reached via electronic mail at email@example.com.